 Become involved at UCS

-UCS offers opportunities for undergraduate and graduate students to earn course credit and learn how to provide presentations on a variety of psychologically related topics to fellow students.
-Find out more about our peer education programs and the CSUN Helpline.
+UCS offers opportunities for undergraduate and graduate students to develop skills and learn how to provide presentations on a variety of psychologically related topics to fellow students.
+Find out more about our peer education programs.

 How to Help a Friend

 College life can be very exciting and a time of new experiences as you are in the midst of many significant life changes.
 You are likely juggling many responsibilities and parts of your life like academics, family, finances, identity, friendships, dating, extracurricular activities and “me” time.
 In your personal life, you may have relationships with many people, including family members, friends, partners, roommates and peers at school.
 Within these multiple relationships, there may be times you find yourself feeling concerned or worried about someone you care about.
 For example, you may find yourself in the role of being a “therapist” to a friend or roommate.
 A family member, friend or roommate may tell you directly about their stressors or concerns; other times, they may not express these things directly, but you may observe and notice changes within them that concern you.
 It may seem unclear how to handle these situations or intervene and can feel overwhelming and confusing.

 Below, you will find information about signs and symptoms of distress that may be helpful in identifying distress in someone you know along with suggestions for how to approach and intervene with someone you are concerned about.
 This information and these suggestions will not cover every situation in which you may find yourself.
 It’s very important to know how to access resources and when to seek others’ help, including professional assistance.

 It is particularly important to notice changes you may see in others that are different from prior observations.
 The more symptoms someone you know exhibits may indicate a greater level of distress.

 - Poor personal hygiene

 - Not going to class at all, decrease in class attendance or excessive tardiness

 - Missing exams, not doing or turning in assignments or completing them late